 - Elevating your foot on a pillow at or above the level of your heart

 Pain medicines, such as ibuprofen or naproxen, may help to ease pain and swelling.
-You can buy these medications without a prescription.
+You can buy these medicines without a prescription.

-The pain and swelling of an ankle sprain usually gets better within 48 hours.
+The pain and swelling of an ankle sprain most often gets better within 48 hours.
 After that, you can begin to put weight back on your injured foot.

 - Put only as much weight on your foot as is comfortable at first.
 Slowly work your way up to your full weight.

 - If your ankle begins to hurt, stop and rest.

 Your provider will give you exercises to strengthen your foot and ankle.
 Doing these exercises can help prevent future sprains and chronic ankle pain.

 For less severe sprains, you may be able to go back to your normal activities after a few days.
 For more severe sprains, it may take several weeks.